India to procure 20 more doses of monoclonal antibody from Australia for Nipah treatment: ICMR DG | Health

 All patients are contact of an index patient, he said.

+On ICMR planning to start work on new vaccines such as a vaccine for Nipah, Bahl said the procedure involves looking for partners - who can make it, and on which platform. ''Our biggest asset at the moment is that we have developed vaccines on diverse platforms during Covid such as DNA vaccine, mRNA vaccine, adenoviral vector vaccine, protein subunit vaccine, and nasal vaccine, and we can use these diverse platforms to develop the new vaccine against disease such as Nipah infection,'' he said.

 On why cases keep surfacing in Kerala, Bahl said, ''We do not know.
 In 2018, we found the outbreak in Kerala was related to bats.
-We are not sure how the infection passed from Bats to humans.
+We are not sure how the infection passed from bats to humans.
 The link couldn't be established.
 Again we are trying to find out this time.
 It always happens in the rainy season.''
-He said monoclonal antibody has been given to 14 patients infected with Nipah virus outside India and all of them have survived.

-Globally monoclonal antibody have been given to 14 patients infected with NipahVirus outside India and all of them have survived.
+Globally monoclonal antibody have been given to 14 patients infected with Nipah virus outside India and all of them have survived.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)